top of page

 • Sticky snacks (gummies, dried fruit)

-• Crackers and chips (they turn into sugar)
+• Crackers and chips (convert into sugar)

-• Frequent snacking throughout the day
+• Frequent snacking

 4. “Healthy” Foods Can Still Cause Cavities